Mike Toglia Preview, Player Props: Rockies vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff ranks first in MLB with a collective 9.5 strikeouts per nine innings.
+- The pitching staff for the Braves has a collective 9.5 K/9, the first-best in MLB.

-- The Braves have a 3.83 team ERA that ranks third across all MLB pitching staffs.
+- The Braves have a 3.81 team ERA that ranks third across all league pitching staffs.

-- The Braves allow the first-fewest home runs in baseball (135 total, one per game).
+- Braves pitchers combine to surrender the first-fewest home runs in baseball (135 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.